willthames/devops-singapore-2016/README.md

 #### Create VMs

-From the workshop resources directory, run:
+From the workshop resources directory (on Windows, Shift+Right Click in a folder will give you an option to open a command prompt in that directory), run:
 ```
 cd vagrant
 vagrant up --provision target